seedtray/ts-validator/readme.md

 ### Why is this useful?

-There are many scenarios where a TypeScript function handles values that were generated without type checking.
+There are many scenarios where a TypeScript function consumes values that were generated without type checking.
 The two main ones are:

 - javascript libraries, usually annotated via declaration `.d.ts` files.
-- values coming from schemaless serialization, such as the network or a database.
+- values coming from schema-less serialization, such as the network or a database.

 For those sources, we have no guards for values not conforming to the types